-- Consult with the instructor involved, in person or by written contact, no later than 12 calendar days following the incident. - If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Division Director. - If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Instructional Coordinator.
+- 1. Consult with the instructor involved, in person or by written contact, no later than 12 calendar days following the incident. - 2.
+If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Division Director. - 3.
+If agreement on or compromise of the problem is not achieved within 3 days, take the grievance to the appropriate Instructional Coordinator.

-- If still not satisfied that a fair and equitable solution has been found within 3 days, take academic grievances to the Dean, Instructional Affairs.
-If still not satisfied, move to step 5. - The student should read the Judgments section of this policy carefully before contacting the Dean, Student Affairs for a hearing before the Admissions and Academic Standards Committee. - 6.
-As a last resort and only after steps 1-5 have been carried out or conscientiously attempted, a student may take a grievance in writing to the Dean, Student Affairs and the chairperson of the Admissions and Academic Standards Committee.
+- 4. If still not satisfied that a fair and equitable solution has been found within 3 days, take academic grievances to the dean, academic affairs.
+If still not satisfied, move to step 5. - 5.
+The student should read the Judgments section of this policy carefully before contacting the dean, student affairs for a hearing before the Admissions and Academic Standards Committee. - 6.
+As a last resort and only after steps 1-5 have been carried out or conscientiously attempted, a student may take a grievance in writing to the dean, student affairs and the chairperson of the Admissions and Academic Standards Committee.
 The grievance must be filed within 20 class days of the term following that in which the grievance occurred.